suikan4github/kaiten-yaki/INSTALL.md

 - CRYPTPARTNAME

 So, Kaiten-yaki will leave the "bad" logical volume and allow you to overwrite it by GUI/TUI installer.
+### About ITERTIME parameter
+This parameter is recommended to left as default value (=0), unless you understand what it mean well.

+The ITERTIME parameter is passed as --iter-time parameter to the [cryptosetup command](https://man7.org/linux/man-pages/man8/cryptsetup.8.html), when script setup the LUKS crypto volume.

+The unit of value is milliseconds.
+The target linux kernel may take this duration, to calculate a hash value from the given passphrase.
+You can change this duration through this parameter.

+The smaller value gives the weaker security.

 ## First stage: Setting up the volumes
 After you set the configuration parameters correctly, execute the following command from the shell.
 Again, you have to be promoted as the root user, and you have to use Bash.